Nfinley/resume/gist_resume.md

 analytics/visualization product servicing Fortune 500 clients, allowing for future product enhancements, maintainability and scalability
 * Consuming and interacting with C# and ElasticSearch APIs
-* Reduced code base by 20% as result of refactoring
+* Reduced code base by 20% as a result of refactoring the entire flagship product
 * Implemented CI/CD pipeline for flagship products using AWS Cloudfront, S3, Codepipeline, Docker, and Terraform reducing deployment friction and decreasing initial load time